rawlins/svgling/README.md

 layer over the process of generating valid SVG text.

 Single-pass rendering also places limitations on what can be done.
 One of the challenges is that it mostly uses absolute position, and the exact position and width of text elements can't be determined without actually rendering to some device and seeing what happens.
 In addition, the exact details of rendering are in various ways at the mercy of the rendering device.
 This all means that `svgling` uses a bunch of tricks to estimate node size and width, and won't always be perfect on all devices.
 This situation also places some hard limitations on how far `svgling` can be extended without adding javascript or other multi-pass rendering techniques.
-For example, I would eventually like to allow mathjax in nodes, and allow nodes with complex / multi-line shapes, but at the moment this does not seem possible in pure SVG without javascript on the client side.
-The package does provide basic support for hybrid HTML/SVG tree diagrams that allow complex nodes, including MathJax, but with substantial limitations.
+For example, I would eventually like to allow mathjax in nodes, but at the moment this does not seem possible in pure SVG without javascript on the client side.
+The package does provide support for hybrid HTML/SVG tree diagrams that allows MathJax in nodes, but this rendering mode comes with certain limitations.

 There are many things that it might be nice to add to this package; if you find `svgling` useful, have any requests, or find any bugs, please let me know.